BrianLipscombe/radiology-outpatient-board/README.md

     - If the double-down arrow buttons are clicked, the popup opens displaying the modality, exam description, patient's name, and the username of the tech who added the order.
     - If the user is logged in and if the complete/delete button is clicked, the order is removed from the database.
     - If the user is logged in and the edit button is clicked, the edit task page allows the user to edit the order.

 * Responsiveness

-    - This project is confirmed to be responsive on all standard screen sizes using the devtools device toolbar
+    - This project is confirmed to be responsive on all standard screen sizes using the devtools device toolbar.

 * Browser Validation

-    - This project is confirmed to work with different browsers: Chrome and Internet Explorer
+    - This project is confirmed to work with different browsers: Chrome and Internet Explorer.

-2. Automated Testing

 * Code Testing